julianr2000/dualisbot/README.md

 $ python3 main.py --semester 3
 ```

-Additionally, you can output only test results that have changed since the last invocation of the script
+Additionally, you can output only test results that have changed since the last invocation of the script and let it send you a pushbullet notification of these results manually
 ```
 $ python3 main.py --new
 ```

-Also, you can have Pushbullet notifications sent to you containing the lastest changes in your grades.
-Before you can correctly use this feature, you have to change the API token in the resultdata.py.
-You can find it under "pb = Pushbullet()".
+## Cronjob (run it automatically in the background)
+Only possible on Unix systems like Linux and macOS.
+Set to run every 15 minutes.
 ```
-$ python3 main.py --new --json
+$ python3 Install_Crontab.py
 ```

+## Pushbullet Channel
+If you also want to use a Pushbullet Channel to recieve these results, you have to change usePushbulletChannel in the file resultdata.py to True and if you have multiple channels, you have to change the channel.